Psychedelic/dab/README.md

 * [x] NFT List
 * [x] Canister List
-* [ ] Token List
+* [X] Token List
 * [ ] Dapp List

 ---

-## #️⃣ V0.2.0 - DAB's Current Registries.
+## #️⃣ V0.3.0 - DAB's Current Registries.

-In v0.2.0, DAB has two registries that developers can integrate with, or submit items to:
+In v0.3.0, DAB has three registries that developers can integrate with, or submit items to:

 - The NFT List (auto-surface NFTs in apps and multi-standard support).
 - The Canister List (associate metadata to Canister IDs and auto-surface it in UIs)
+- The Token List (auto-surface Tokens in apps and multi-standard support).

 ## 🎨 The NFT List